-The chance that a single frozen egg will lead to a live birth is about 2 to 12 percent, that’s why doctors often recommend having a couple dozen eggs frozen to maximize success.
+The chance that a single frozen egg will lead to a live birth is about two to twelve percent, that’s why doctors often recommend having a couple dozen eggs frozen to maximize success.

 Is a 35-year-old egg that’s been frozen really healthier than a 40-year-old egg that’s been freshly harvested?

 It may be hard to believe that an egg removed from its natural state and frozen for years could more readily lead to a baby than a slightly older egg that’s remained inside your body.

 Egg production starts declining after age 35, so a woman in her late 30s or 40s may need to go through the hormone treatments and collection cycles several times.
 And not all the eggs will be good.
 Among women over 40, about 15 percent of the eggs produced will be normal.